zocker-160/ifm/doc/scr2ifm.rst

 session use :program:`scr2ifm` to get a map.
 Well, that's the theory anyway.

-:program:`scr2ifm` was inspired by :program:`Frobot`, another
+:program:`scr2ifm` was inspired by Frobot_, another transcript-reading mapper.
-transcript-reading mapper.
 But :program:`scr2ifm` in combination with IFM does a much better job.

 :program:`scr2ifm` offers two basic ways of mapping: you can create an initial (incomplete) map from your first transcript and then add the rest